Suspended License in North Carolina

 Your license can also be suspended for:

-- Having 1 conviction of speeding (over 55 mph) and 1 conviction of reckless driving in 12 months.
+- Having 1 conviction of speeding (over 55 MPH) and 1 conviction of reckless driving in 1 year.

 - Part of a sentence or suspended court sentence that revokes your driving privileges.